jlnmrchnd/Old/readme.md

 Share images of animals and create a positive happy feeling about the site
 Assist in the decision making process regarding which pet is most suitable

 # META DESCRIPTION:
 The Bark Side is all about pets: dogs, cats, furry friends and creepy crawlies.
 Discover what they eat, how they play, how to care for your pet with links to:
 * Informational and wellness partners
 * Vets, homes and shelters
 * Toy shops and food stockists

 # KEYWORDS:
 pet, animal, dog, cat, bunny, rabbit, guinea pig, fish, bird, exercise, food, habits, wellness, insurance

 # TARGET AUDIENCE:
 - Pet owners
 - Prospective pet owners
 - Pet enthusiasts

 # USER OBJECTIVES:
 Appealing images
 Relevant information on pet ownership, grouped by animal type
-Simple navigation by animal of choice
-Signup form for updates / newsletter
+Simple navigation by characteristic of choice (to be improved in future editions using JavaScript) Signup form for updates / newsletter
-FAQ section for quick reference
+The option to upload images of your own pet to the gallery page FAQ section for quick reference

 # UX DESIGN:
 A mobile-first approach was taken:
-* Title Logo occupies full width
+* Title Logo and Navbar (same across all pages) occupies full screen width
-* Nav Bar sits beneath logo, not alongside
+* Nav Bar sits alongside logo and collapses using Bootstrap hamburger menu on smaller screens
-* Homepage with large, square boxes which sit comfortably in 2 or even 1 column
-* Site expands to desktop view easily
+* Site expands to larger views easily
-* Challenge with collapsing margins leaving 'Sign up' buttons hidden behind / on top of other content

 # PAGE CONTENT:

-Home page:
+All pages:
-* Brief introduction
+* Navbar:
-* NAV section to other pages:
-Dogs
-Cats
-Other pets
+  	Logo and links to:
+  		About Us
+  		Pets
   		Gallery
   		Sign Up
+  		Help section:
   			Contact
+  			Submit question or suggestion
   			FAQ
+* Footer with links to social platforms and link to form  for questions / suggestions Social media links
+	Cruft link
+	RSPCA link
+	Battersea Dogs & Cats Home link

+Home page:
+* Content blocks which visually link to relevant pages

+About Us page:
+* 	Brief introduction

+Pets page:

+Gallery page:
+* Option to upload (image) file of pet for potential display in the gallery (keeps contwent fresh)

+Form page:
+* Form capturing opt in to newsletter, details of pet ownership among users of the site, and free text field for messages & comments

+FAQ page:
+* Bootstrap accordion with FAQ (to be updated based on user guidance)

 ![wireframes](assets/images/TheBarkSide.png)

 * Section about each pet: